-- For residential frontage this option will only be considered for approval based on merit of design.
+For residential frontage this option will only be considered for approval based on merit of design.
 Where bus stops and associated infrastructure are required, this width may need to be increased to accommodate required dimensions.

-For residential frontage this option will only be considered for approval based on merit of design.

-For residential frontage this option will only be considered for approval based on merit of design.

-For residential frontage this option will only be considered for approval based on merit of design.

-For residential frontage this option will only be considered for approval based on merit of design.

-For residential frontage this option will only be considered for approval based on merit of design. - bays as shown here.
+For details of the Ripley VIIIage frontage please refer to the Engineering Design Guide, pg 7. - must have 6.5m 2 way access lane not 4m with parking bays as shown here.
 Stormwater treatment preference is for end of line solution, however, other WSUD solutions within the road reserve may be considered on their merit

-5m trees, grass and driveways 1.3m 2.5m 1.2m path Planting 6M 4m 1 way 2.5m 2.5m strip landscaped access parking path 1:3 max slope lane park 6.5m 2 way access 5m 4.5m landscaped transit 5m planted 7m 2 lanes 4.5m transit median 1:3 max slope and and lane cycle cycle 16.5m verge 8m road reserve 20m verge
+5m trees, grass and driveways 1.3m 2.5m 1.2m 6.5m path 2 way access lane 5m 4.5m landscaped transit 1:3 max and slope cycle 7m 2 lanes 5m planted median 7m 2 lanes 4.5m transit and cycle Planting 6M 4m 1 way 2.5m 2.5m strip landscaped access parking path 1:3 max slope lane park

+16.5m verge